noitsnotmo/Deep-Learning-Specialization-Coursera/README.md

 # 1. Neural Networks & Deep Learning

 OBJECTIVES:
-- Be familiar with the significant technological trends driving the rise of deep learning
+- Be familiar with the significant technological trends driving the rise of deep learning.
-- Build, train, and apply fully connected deep neural networks
+- Build, train, and apply fully connected deep neural networks.
-- Implement efficient (vectorized) neural networks
+- Implement efficient (vectorized) neural networks.
-- Identify key parameters in a neural network’s architecture
+- Identify key parameters in a neural network’s architecture.
-- Apply deep learning to your own applications
+- Apply deep learning to your own applications.

 Assignments:

 Week 1: None